-User Experience (UX) design has become a real breakthrough in the modern tech industry being one of the best ways to generate positive emotions through product interactions.
-And a person who is able to implement the important tasks the UX design requires, is considered to be quite a stranger in any team.
 It happens because nobody knows for sure the functions that this person should carry out.
 So who actually are these enigmatic UX designers?
-Are they real designers or may be programmers?
+Are they real designers or maybe programmers?
 The answer is simple: neither.

 Going deeper into the UX designer’s role means explaining what actually UX design is.
 It doesn’t stand in the same line with graphic design.
 It is something up-to-date, still unknown and a little mysterious.
 Everybody knows what usability is and why it is so significant.
 UX design shows an integrated approach to users’ interaction with the interface of a website, an app or any other software.
 To put it simply, it makes the communication between the customer and the company easier, faster and mutually-beneficial.
 For example, Apple takes advantage of UX design in order to simplify iOS 9 as much as possible.

 While creating the interface, it is necessary to take into account a lot of smaller things that help to put all the pieces of the puzzle together.
 For example, the type of user’s device, the way of data input or how the information is displayed.
-That is why the work of any UX designer presupposes a lot of research and information processing.
+That is why the UX designer skills should include research and information processing.

-User research takes the lion’s share of time in UX design.
-Researching gives all the information about the users: needs, goals and behavior.
-It also helps to solve all the problems and get rid of difficulties with the navigation.
+User research takes the lion’s share of time in UX design and app UX analysis.
+Researching gives all the information about the users: needs, goals, and behavior.
+It also helps to solve all the problems and get rid of difficulties with navigation.
 To conduct the research, UX designers use interviews, surveys, user testing.

 That would be too imprudently to state that a UX designer deals only with interfaces.
 There are several other functions that this multifunctional person carries out.
-It is should be noted that UX designers act a significant part at the presales process.
+It is should be noted that UX designers act as a significant part of the presales process.

 Moreover, a UX designer is a guideline-defender of the whole project.
 Knowing how the final product should look like, endows additional power to give tasks to the team and guide the workflow.